 Creating a small business marketing strategy is a crucial first step in starting a business.
 But for many business owners, this is also one of the more difficult, or at least intimidating, benchmarks to hit.
-That’s especially true if you’re a sole proprietorship or otherwise very small venture, in which case you’re fulfilling every C-suite role yourself—CFO, CEO, COO, and CMO.

 While you can certainly implement any of the following marketing tactics on impulse, making informed decisions about which to use will always be more effective than throwing things at the wall and seeing what sticks.